phonowiz/vulkan-demos/README.md

 ```

 What this says is: look for the render texture set in the texture registry, and then assign this render texture set to the argument "tex" bound at 1 of the fragment shader of the material.
 We plan to use this texture in the shader as a combined image sampler.
 Look at the [**display_plane.frag**](https://github.com/phonowiz/vulkan-demos/blob/master/vulkan-demos/shaders/graphics/display_plane.frag).
 All of this information becomes useful when deciding how we want the layout to be when the barrier gets created when recording commands.

+[**Render textures**](https://github.com/phonowiz/vulkan-demos/blob/master/vulkan-demos/vulkan_wrapper/textures/render_texture.h) are very important because it is the type of texture used by render passses to store their work.
+This work becomes available to other parent nodes through the texture registry class as you see in this example.
+Behind the scenes, layout transitions are set up at recording time to make sure it meets usage needs of the nodes which consume them.

 The following lines of code will create arguments for the material to consume, the arguments **MUST** be created in the order in which they appear in the shader, in this case the shader defined is [**display_plane.vert**](https://github.com/phonowiz/vulkan-demos/blob/master/vulkan-demos/shaders/graphics/display_plane.vert), click on the link, you'll see how the binding argument matches the binding specified in the shader.